prittt/CO2-HopCannon/README.md

 - Arduino IDE (tested with version 1.8.8) to load the program into Arduino's memory;
 - Liquid Crystal I2C Arduino library.
 You can download the last version from <a href=""></a> or you can find the specific version I've tested and used in the <i>3rdparties</i> folder of this project.

-The CO2-HopCannon implementation is available in the <i>CO2-HopCannon</i> folder.
+The CO2-HopCannon implementation is available in the <a href="/CO2-HopCannon/">CO2-HopCannon</a> folder.
 After installing the Arduino IDE, you have to add the 3rdparty library and ...

 ### Configure and Test

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/FedericoBolelli)